grip-on-software/data-gathering/README.md

 There are also a few tools for inspecting data or setting up sources:

-- `gitlab_events.py`: Create a dropin dump for events on a GitLab instance.
 - `hqlib_targets.py`: Extract default metric norms from the quality reporting library repository.
 - `init_gitlab.py`: Set up repositories for filtered or archived source code.